t10le/LeetCode-Solutions/README.md

 # LeetCode-Solutions
 Inspired by https://github.com/kamyu104/LeetCode-Solutions, I want to see if I can complete ALL 1723 LeetCode problems on my own.
-Let the journey begin!
+Let the journey begin!s

 ## Array
 | # | Title | Solution | Time | Space | Difficulty | Note